 Boatright: “I’ve got to ask this question.
-What were your guards thinking when they saw you making a virtual golf swing with your hands, arms, and shoulders?”
+What were your guards thinking when they saw you making a virtual golf swing with your hands, wrists, arms, and shoulders in your cell?”

 Boatright: “If I had been your guard in a country where golf wasn’t a popular sport, or even heard of, I would think the same thing.
 That you lost your mind!”

 For a more in-depth story of Colonel Hall’s story as a P.O.W., please refer to my article written in November of 2015: IMPROVING YOUR GOLF GAME WITH SIMPLE MENTALIZATION TECHNIQUE!

 Talking with Colonel George Robert Hall provided me with the important background information that I needed for my Xerox Box Golf Project.
 One of the biggest obstacles in golf is practicing how we mentally play.
 What the golfer thinks works one day doesn’t even work the very next day.
 This is the Dr. Jekyll and Mr. Hyde syndrome that I discussed my Xerox Box Golf Project.